 Selecting the right cushion involves finding the best balance of density and thickness for performance and feel.
 To determine the best cushion for your home, consider the amount of traffic the cushion will be subjected to, the style of carpet you are installing, and the feel you would like it to have (soft or firm).

 Keep in mind that the above guidelines are minimum recommendations.
-When possible, I recommend aiming higher than the minimums.
-For example, for a rebond cushion under a cut-pile carpet (such as a Saxony or frieze) I recommend to my customers a cushion with a minimum density of 7 pounds in low-traffic areas, and 8 pounds or higher in heavy traffic areas of the home.
+When possible, we recommend aiming higher than the minimums.
+For example, for a rebond cushion under a cut-pile carpet (such as a Saxony or frieze), we recommend a cushion with a minimum density of 7 pounds in low-traffic areas, and 8 pounds or higher in heavy traffic areas of the home.